 Rabbit's Wit and Bird's Wisdom

-Two tales adapted from Rumi's writings.
-The book is 98 pages written in English with Arabic translation.
-Rumi’s stories carry many themes.
-I chose these two stories because of the themes that people can overcome something really big even when they are small, and the value of thinking critically to devise creative solutions to hard problems.
+Two illustrated tales adapted from Rumi's writings.
+Themes of overcoming big challenges even when you are small, and the value of thinking critically to devise creative solutions to hard problems.

 Bird's Wisdom

-Bird's Wisdom is an illustrated retelling of The Bird's Wise Counsels.
-In this tale, a bird is captured for a meal and offers to exchange wisdom for its release.
+An illustrated retelling of The Bird's Wise Counsels.
+A bird is captured for a meal and offers to exchange wisdom for its release.
 The bird shares his pearls of wisdom but his captor is unable to appreciate the teachings.
 The key to wisdom is not just comprehending, but being able to apply it situationally.

 Rabbit's Wit

-Rabbit's Wit is a creative adaptation of The Lion and the Beasts, where I replace the beasts of Rumi’s valley with a village of rabbits and his lion with a fantastic beast.
-In the story, the beast invades the village and steals their harvest.
+A creative adaptation of The Lion and the Beasts, where the beasts of Rumi's valley become a village of rabbits and his lion becomes a fantastic beast.
+The beast invades the village and steals their harvest.
 A young rabbit devises a clever plan to save his village.
-The beast is scary, just as life can be scary at times, and to see a youngster overcome his fear and succeed makes us all feel stronger and more confident in using our wits to overcome our challenges.
+The beast is scary, just as life can be scary at times, and to see a youngster overcome his fear and succeed makes us all feel stronger.

 Author's Note